 - To build authority and collect emails through offering a free to download industry report on the recruitment management sector.

-What is your design process on creating a new brand and website design?
+There are many ways to launching a successful brand and website.
+What is your process for creating a new brand and website?